-DUNSTAN LAKESIDE From Cromwell to Lowburn along the shoreline of Lake Dunstan
+DUNSTAN LAKESIDE CYCLE AND WALKING TRAIL From Cromwell to Lowburn along the shoreline of Lake Dunstan

-This easy Central Otago bike ride is suitable for the whole family, runs beside the shoreline of Lake Dunstan from Old Cromwell Town up to Lowburn and return.
+This easy Central Otago bike ride is suitable for the whole famil.
+Sidling along the shoreline of Lake Dunstan from Old Cromwell Town up to Lowburn and return.
 Expect a flat and smooth trail with some sandy sections which follows a single or 4WD track.

 Starting at Old Cromwell Town, head north beside Lake Dunstan passing under Cromwell Bridge, otherwise known as Deadmans Point, before meandering along the shoreline through McNulty Inlet and heading along the lake to finish at the Lowburn Collie Club.